Can a non-surgical nosejob be done on a wide nose?

-A non-surgical nose job uses dermal filler to the nose, and is a treatment for only very experienced practitioners to perform, in my opinion.
+A non-surgical nose job uses dermal filler to the nose and is a treatment for only very experienced practitioners to perform.

-At Cityskin, only Dr. Erik Koppert at Kew, Melbourne, performs this treatment due to the level of experience of who should perform this procedure.
-He uses a minimum of 1ml of filler for this treatment with prices starting from $550 per ml.
+At Cityskin, only Dr. Erik Koppert at Hawthorn, Melbourne, performs this treatment due to the level of experience of who should perform this procedure.
+He uses a minimum of 1mL of filler for this treatment.